 Last week, I read an article in which the author admitted to an unhealthy, destructive relationship.
 He could see the potential that relationship had to destroy not only his marriage, but his relationship with God, so he was ready to end it.
 The culprit?
 His cell phone.

 I felt a stab of conviction.
 That same day, I'd had lunch with friends.
 After Instagramming our meal, we were all bent over our iPhones taking a “Which Disney Princess Are You?” quiz.
 You know, important stuff.
 A guy from our team approached us, and when he saw what we were doing he laughed out loud.
 He said that he didn’t come up to us earlier because we looked so serious and quiet he thought we must have been praying together.
 If only.

-I can’t remember the last time I sat down with my roommates without Snapchatting, BBMing or watching YouTube videos while trying to carry on a conversation.
-This is a problem--and I don’t think it is just mine.
-My iPhone is my main connection to family members who live thousands of kilometres away, but if I’m being honest, that’s not really what I use my phone for.
+I can’t remember the last time I sat down with my roommates without Snapchatting, BBMing, or watching YouTube videos while trying to carry on a conversation.
+This is a problem — and I don’t think it is just mine.
+My iPhone is my main connection to family members who live thousands of kilometres away, but if I’m being honest, that’s not really all I use my phone for.

-The reality is that my phone - and most technology - has become an escape.
-It protects me from the awkwardness of silence or strangers.
+The reality is that my phone — and most technology — has become a way to avoid reality.
+It protects me from the awkwardness of silence when I meet strangers.
 It keeps my head down instead of looking up into the sunset as I walk to the bus stop.
 It keeps me from looking into the eyes of potential friends (or ACTUAL friends) when I go out.
-I have begun to wonder how many people I haven’t met because I’ve had my nose stuck in my online dating apps as I sit in coffee shops where I might meet - gasp - real people who have things in common with me!
+I have begun to wonder how many people I haven’t met because I’ve had my nose stuck in my online dating apps as I sit in coffee shops where I might meet — gasp — real people who have things in common with me!